gpaulissen/jython/BLOG.md

 When you use RED, you can use Python with Robotframework and all its installed libraries (Selenium for instance) to launch tests.
 However, if you use Maven and thus the Maven Robotframework plugin, you risk to use a different Robotframework version with RED than you use with Maven.
 Plus, the Python variant in RED cannot use Java libraries like the Maven variant does (which is based on Jython).
 You may use Jython of course but the last versions 2.7.0 and 2.7.1 did not run well on my Windows 7 laptop due to Pip and DLL problems.
 And Jython seems to be not so well supported as Python.

 But there seemed to be a solution: [http://nokia.github.io/RED/help/user\_guide/tools\_integration/maven.html](http://nokia.github.io/RED/help/user_guide/tools_integration/maven.html) that describes a way to use the same Robotframework jar as Maven does.
-In that solution the launch4j program is used to create a jython.exe based on the Robotframework Jar (which includes Jython as well).
+In that solution the launch4j program is used to create a Jython executable based on the Robotframework Jar (which includes Jython as well).
 There are a few snags however as I discovered when I tried to use it.

+This Blog is written for a Windows environment, but it should also work on a Unix like environment.

 # Problems encountered